geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Of dark red hue, it gleam'd like melted brass,f

-Now sunk, now rose ; now gaseous floods impel 220
+Now sunk, now rose; now gaseous floods impel 220

 The fluid balls that harden'd ere they fell,